senner007/jumbleScramblePluginPointer/readme.txt

 + maybe set the instanceArr array to the JumbleScramble constructor function's constructor
 + Setup main page with Bulma css.
 Show all examples on one page and add a -show in full screen- link to each.
 Fetch each example module which are exporting objects with unique data.
   * Make examples avaiable using the routes rewrite in htaccess.
 When using the routes, remove anything but the example and show in full screen.
++ use touch instead of pointer because of increased support : https://caniuse.com/#feat=touch

 Working: